wonbinbk/ESP8266-wifi-to-uart-bridge/README.md

   * Phone send:  **_@con@_** to ask ESP to start connecting to wireless network.
 * Tell ESP phone's IP address (ex: 192.168.1.5):
   * Phone send:  **_@IP@192.168.1.5_**.
-* Any others UDP message that is not recognized as command will be understand as normal message and will be transmit untouched to UART0.
+* Any others UDP message that is not recognized as command will be understand as normal message and will be transmitted untouched to UART0.
 * UART0 to wifi:
-  * Each UART message need to end with **_#_** and will be send to phone via UDP port 1999.
+  * Each UART message need to end with **_#_** and will be sent to phone via UDP port 1999.

-> You will no longer be able to use normal NodeMCU lua command via UART0.
-Unless you re-flash NodeMCU firmware.
+> You will no longer be able to use normal NodeMCU lua command via UART0 unless you re-flash NodeMCU firmware.